 Reverse Osmosis Explained

-Reverse Osmosis is a popular method utilized in recycling and wastewater treatment, as well as consumer water filtration systems.
-It was back in the 1950s that scientists first considered the use of RO to desalinate ocean water, and although it worked, it was not practical due to the small volume produced.
+Reverse Osmosis (RO) is a popular method utilized in recycling and wastewater treatment, as well as consumer water filtration systems.
+It was back in the 1950’s that scientists first considered the use of RO to desalinate ocean water, and although it worked, it was not practical due to the small volume produced.
 This changed when two UCLA scientists created hand-cast membranes made from cellular acetate, allowing larger quantities of water to move through the RO process more efficiently.
 In 1965, the first commercial RO desalination plant began running a small scale operation in Coalinga, California.

-A few other ways RO is used:
+A few other interesting reverse osmosis facts and ways the process is used:

 - The production of maple syrup – RO is used to separate the sugary concentrate from water in the sap.